(Lesson 2 From 1,000 Assessments)

 In all three cases, the individuals did much more damage because they were exceptionally smart and pushed the boundaries of what’s accepted to the point of not seeming to care about the consequences of their actions.
 More significant, however, is the fact that Edison, Wakefield, and Kerviel were all highly self-aware and extremely deliberate in their behavior.
 In contrast to our previous blog on the “bias blind spot” in which collateral damage was unintended, these three cases illustrate the intentional harming of others.

-Finally, while Psynet Group as an organization does not diagnose mental disorders, Pysbil (our online assessment platform) uncovers the successful sociopath by measuring bullying behavior and highly elevated levels of self-awareness.
+Finally, while Psynet Group as an organization does not diagnose mental disorders, Psybil® (our online assessment platform) uncovers the successful sociopath by measuring bullying behavior and highly elevated levels of self-awareness.
+Contact us to learn more and get started.